 Dear St. Jude Family,

-Blessing of peace!
+Greetings of peace!

-Praying for you all,
+Praying for you,